connglli/blog-notes/README.md

-# Blog Notes
+# Blog Notes ✍️

-This is a notes collection of my own
+> 🚜 WIP, I'm migrating them from otherelse to here...

-(🚜 WIP, I'm migrating them from otherelse to here...).
+This is a notes collection of my own (goto [Issues](https://github.com/clixyz/blog-notes/issues))

 ### 🏡 Topics